chipsalliance/Caliptra/doc/Caliptra.md

 The vendor issues the IDevID certificate during SoC manufacturing.
 As part of [provisioning IDevID during manufacturing](#provisioning-idevid-during-manufacturing), Caliptra uses the UDS to derive the IDevID key pair and generate a CSR.
 The vendor's pCA uses the CSR to generate and sign the IDevID certificate.
 The CSR uses the format defined in PKCS#10.

-For IDevID to endorse LDevID, Caliptra requires the vendor to implement a X.509 v3 IDevID certificate described in RFC 5280 with the field values specified in *Table 7: IDevID certificate fields*.
+For IDevID to endorse LDevID, Caliptra requires the vendor to implement an X.509 v3 IDevID certificate described in RFC 5280 with the field values specified in *Table 7: IDevID certificate fields*.
 The vendor shall also populate all extensions from the "Requested Extensions" attribute in the CSR.
+It is also recommended that the vendor add the Authority Information Access (AIA) extension to the IDevID certificate and maintain an Online Certificate Status Protocol (OCSP) responder with a URL pointed to by the AIA extension.

 *Table 7: IDevID certificate fields*